-- 24. In this regard, the authority observes that as per clause 5(iii)(b) of the Affordable Housing Policy, 2013, the licencee was to start receiving the further installments only once the environmental clearance was received.
-As delineated hereinabove, the respondent has failed to obtain environmental clearance till date and thus, is not entitled to receive any further payments.
-Hence, the objection raised in this regard by the respondent is devoid of merits. - Further, as per amendment dated 09.07.2018 in Affordable Group Hosing Policy, 2013, the rate of interest in case of default shall be as per rule 15 of the Haryana Real Estate (Regulation and Development) Rules, 2017.
+- 21. Also, the respondent has raised an objection that complainant allottee is a wilful defaulter and has failed to make payment of the instalments and has thus violated provisions of section 19(6) & (7) of the Act.
+In this regard, the authority observes that as per clause 5(iii)(b) of the Affordable Housing Policy, 2013, the licencee will start receiving the further installments only once the environmental clearance is received.
+As delineated hereinabove, the respondent has failed to obtain environmental clearance till date, thus, it is not entitled to receive any further payments.
+Hence, the objection raised by the respondent is devoid of merits. - 22.
+Further, as per amendment dated 09.07.2018 in Affordable Group Hosing Policy, 2013, the rate of interest in case of default shall be as per rule 15 of the Haryana Real Estate (Regulation and Development) Rules, 2017.
 Rule 15 of the rules is reproduced as under:

 Rule 15.
-Prescribed rate of interest-[Proviso to section 12, section 18 and sub-section (4) and subsection (7) of section 19]

-For the purpose of proviso to section 12; section 18; and sub-sections (4) and (7) of section 19, the "interest at the rate prescribed" shall be the State Bank of India highest marginal cost of lending rate +2%.:
+Prescribed rate of interest- [Proviso to section 12, section 18 and sub-section (4) and subsection (7) of section 19] For the purpose of proviso to section 12; section 18; and sub-sections (4) and (7) of section 19, the "interest at the rate prescribed" shall be the State Bank of India highest marginal cost of lending rate +2%.: